Skip to main content

 Wikimedia Commons

-Several alumni—spanning nearly every year from the 1970s to the 1990s—cited the annual showing of It’s a Wonderful Life on Grounds, including Adam Wasserman (Med ’88), who wrote: “I grew up in a Jewish family in Philadelphia.
+Several alumni—spanning nearly every year from the 1970s to the 1990s—cited the annual showing of It’s a Wonderful Life on Grounds, including Adam Wasserman (Med class of ’88), who wrote: “I grew up in a Jewish family in Philadelphia.
 This film had never been on my radar.
 My friends convinced me to see it.
 Absolutely amazing!
 My wife is Christian, and we would try to watch around Christmas regularly.
 The message crosses over to all faiths, and I still recall fondly the first time I saw it at UVA.”

 Prince